tomaszgiba/cucumber/docs/cucumber.md

 Cucumber was designed specifically to help business stakeholders get involved in writing acceptance tests.

 Each test case in Cucumber is called a scenario, and scenarios are grouped into features.
 Each scenario contains several steps.
-The business-facing parts of a Cucumber test suite, stored in feature files, must be written according to syntax rules—known as Gherkin—so that Cucumber can read them.
+The business-facing parts of a Cucumber test suite, stored in feature files, must be written according to syntax rules — known as [Gherkin](docs/gherkin.md) — so that Cucumber can read them.
 Under the hood, step definitions translate from the business-facing language of steps into programming code.

  ![Cucumber-stack](docs/images/Cucumber_Stack.png)